Work and Income has had its hand smacked by the High Court appeal judge after it brought prosecutions against a Taranaki woman "struggling to cope".

 The faxes expressed her deep frustration at the inability of those organisations to see her view.

-In dismissing the appeal against the convictions, the judge said there was no doubt the faxes were wanton and malicious.
+In dismissing the appeal against the convictions, the judge said there was no doubt that the faxes were wanton and malicious.

 The judge said Lawson's counsel also appealed against the sentence, arguing the order to come up if called on was manifestly excessive.